shengzeang/sgl-doc/docs/get_started/quick_start/quick_start.rst

     device = "cuda:0"
     test_acc = NodeClassification(dataset, model, lr=0.1, weight_decay=5e-5, epochs=200, device=device).test_acc

+The users have to input the adopted dataset, the adopted GNN model, and several hyperparameters before executing a task.

-The possible output might be:
+The possible output of the above code might be:

 .. code:: bash

     Preprocessing done in 0.1280s